rabius-sunny/jsdude-copy-01/content/pages/blog/index.md

 title: Blog
 seo:
   title: JsDude - Lessons
+  description: |
-  description: This is the blog page
+    This is the blog page of JsDude
   extra:
     - name: 'og:type'
       value: website